solita/mnt-teet/db/README.md

-# Flyway migrations for TEIS database
+# Flyway migrations for TEET database

-All TEIS database migrations are in the same flyway migrations.
+All TEET database migrations are in the same flyway migrations.

 pom.xml contains a template for running the flyway migrations.